-The Department of Education (DOE) language class teacher and the Health Service Executive (HSE) Speech and Language Therapist, collaborate to complete fortnightly objectives.
-This involves planning activities/strategies following the objectives within each child's Individual Educational Plan (I.E.P).
+The Department of Education & Skills (DES) language class teacher and the Health Service Executive (HSE) Speech and Language Therapist, collaborate to complete fortnightly objectives for each child within the language class.
+This involves planning and discussing teaching/therapy activities/strategies to help the children meet their potential in all aspects of their development including their wellbeing, self-confidence, academic skills, communication and social and interactive skills.
 At the meetings, each child's strengths and weaknesses are discussed and achievable, realistic targets/ objectives are set for each child which will have a positive impact on the child's everyday life.

-In May, prior to discharge from the language class, the language class teacher, SLT, and parents/ guardians meet with the principal and the teaching staff of the child's local school to discuss the detailed language class discharge report and recommendations.
+In May, prior to discharge from the language class, the language class teacher, SLT, and parents/ guardians meet with the Principal and the teaching staff of the child's local school to discuss the detailed language class discharge report and recommendations.
 To help the children prepare and adjust to the transition from the small group setting of the language class to the large mainstream class, a one day/ week placement into the child's peer group class is arranged from approximately mid-May to the end of the academic year.